bast/python-cffi-demo/README.md

 This example is implemented in 3 different languages (C++, Fortran, Python) and we demonstrate how to call this functionality across languages.

-These are combined in an example Python package that we call `pi`.
+These 3 implementations are combined in an example Python package that we call `pi`.
+At the same time we demonstrate how to automatically test the interface and the 3 implementations.

 ## Lower-level learning goals